Big reset needed for a resilient society

 And this is just the start.
 Planned redundancies are running at twice the level of the 2008 financial crash.
 According to estimates by the Trussell Trust, destitution rates are set to double by Christmas, while the crisis of food poverty is becoming a ‘national scandal’.
 Footballer Marcus Rashford speaks for many when he says:

 ‘I have no interest in party politics.
 Letting millions of children in the UK go hungry at night is only an issue of humanity.
 We need to do better.’

 The pandemic has exposed a critical weakness in the systems we use to support society.
 We have relied on a ‘just in time’ approach, with no spare capacity, so that systems collapse as soon as unusual events occur.
 Successive governments have downgraded the importance of building infrastructure for the long term, preferring the quick-fix magic-bullet policy designed to address short-term symptoms.

 A much-needed national plan would develop a ‘big reset’ for our society.
-There would be two main goals: first to rescue the millions of people now living in poverty and second to reform the operating principles for society.
+There would be two main goals: first to rescue the millions of people now living in poverty and second to reform the operating principles for a resilient society.